-- Public Meeting #1 (Currently Scheduled for Spring 2023) is a project kickoff meeting that introduces the PSG and the project process and objectives.
+- Public Meeting #1 (Held on June 14, 2023) is a project kickoff meeting that introduces the PSG and the project process and objectives.
 Existing conditions are displayed and discussed.
 Preliminary improvements are presented in a high-level format.
-The meeting provides an opportunity for the public to share its perspectives regarding transportation issues, project concerns, and their "wish list" of items that the project should ideally include. - Public Meeting #2 (Currently Scheduled for Fall 2023) presents the fully defined project Purpose and Need.
-A range of considered alternatives is briefly presented, with the primary focus being the selected Preferred Alternative.
+The meeting provides an opportunity for the public to share its perspectives regarding transportation issues, project concerns, and their "wish list" of items that the project should ideally include.
+A range of considered alternatives is presented.

+- Public Meeting #2 (Currently Scheduled for Spring 2024) presents the fully defined project Purpose and Need.
+The primary focus is the selected Preferred Alternative.
 The public will have the opportunity to review and comment upon the Preferred Alternative.
+Construction limits and right-of-way impacts will be fully defined and available for public input.